annaebair/sidclip/README.md

-# SID-CLIP: Synthetic Image Distillation from CLIP
+# SIDCLIP: Synthetic Image Distillation from CLIP

 Few-shot image classification via knowledge distillation from a frozen CLIP teacher into a smaller student model, augmented with Kandinsky-generated synthetic training images.